alekseynp/ontario_sunshine_list/README.md

 **Download the Data**

-The basic output from this toolchain is available for download in CSV format here: (link missing)
+The basic output from this toolchain is available for download in CSV format here: https://s3-us-west-1.amazonaws.com/ontariosunshinelist/data_2015_06_17.csv

 **Process Your Own**